Vladimir-Lazic/SFND_2D_Feature_Tracking/README.md

 SIFT           | 138         | 132         | 124         | 137         | 134         | 140         | 137         | 148         | 159         | 137

 ## MP.8 Performance Evaluation 2
-In the table bellow we se the total number of matched keypoints for all 9 match instances using all possible detector-descriptor combinations
+In the table bellow we see the total number of matched keypoints for all 9 match instances using all possible detector-descriptor combinations.
+In the horizontal axis the descriptors are listed, and in the vertical the detectors.
 Descriptor/Detector Type  |     BRISK   |     BRIEF   |      ORB    |     FREAK   |     AKAZE   |  SIFT
 -------------             | :---------: | :---------: | :---------: | :---------: | :---------: | :---------:
 SHITOMASI                 | 81          | 89          | 85          | 63          | N.A.        | 68